kklein/kklein.github.io/_posts/2020-03-02-invitations.markdown

 - some non-invitees will have a desire to attend
 - non-invitees with a desire to attend will feel bad about not being able to attend

-Moreover, one might weight the ambitions wrt non-desiring invitees and desiring non-invitees differently.
+Moreover, one might weigh the ambitions wrt non-desiring invitees and desiring non-invitees differently.
 For instance, one might consider the discomfort of someone having to decline, and thereby expressing his/her lack of appreciation, worse than the missed opportunity of someone not attending who would've desired to.

 Concretely, this gives rise to the goal of _minimizing_ the following quantities: